microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 ### Self-describing Production Code:

-Dynamic telemetry takes advantage of the durable identifiers and structure payloads within your logging in order to provide loose schemas that can be used in self-describing quality characteristics of code.
+Dynamic Telemetry takes advantage of the durable identifiers and structure payloads within your logging in order to provide loose schemas that can be used in self-describing quality characteristics of code.
 While these topics are discussed further in other sections, the key